|

 are immediate.
 Humor though, requires sentience and machines have

-to afford time for that; a true sign of
+to allow time for that; a true sign of

 maturity.